syncWithHeadsetClock

 If the headset is disconnected and connected again, then you must call this method again.

-The simplest solution is to call this method just before creating a record.
+The simplest solution is to call this method just before .

-Cortex sets the timestamps of each EEG sample using the monotonic clock of the computer.
-It is more reliable than using the system clock, because the system clock is subject to unpredictable variations, notably because of the NTP synchronization.
+Cortex sets the timestamps of each EEG sample using the of the computer.
+It is more reliable than using the system clock, because the system clock is subject to unpredictable variations, notably because of the synchronization.

 Most programing languages provide a function to get a monotonic time.
 But in general, the point of origin of this time is undefined.
 So you need to synchronize the monotonic clock of your application with the monotonic clock used by Cortex.
 This is the purpose of this Cortex API method.